 Temple of Olympian Zeus

-The Temple of Olympian Zeus, a one-time massive temple that was completed in 132 AD after being partially built and in limbo for over 600 years after its original conception.
+The Temple of Olympian Zeus was at one time a massive temple, though it is mostly in ruins today.
+It was completed in 132 AD after being partially built and in limbo for over 600 years after its original conception.
 The Temple of Olympian Zeus is worth a visit to see the way the columns of the temple have decayed a bit like dominoes over the centuries.

 The Plaka Neighborhood

 The Plaka is considered to be the “old town” area of Athens.
 Located close to the Acropolis, it has kept much of its original character and I found that it seems a world away from the urban sprawl that occurred to the rest of the city.

 The Plaka consists of many shops and cafes.
 You’ll find lots of al fresco options for dining as well.